dcdustin/Carbon.Documentation/docs/owners/features/carbonauto.md

 to your server.

 :::tip Explore
-There's an always up to date list of all of our CarbonAuto variables.
+There's an always up-to-date list of all of our CarbonAuto variables.

 <CarbonButton icon="database" href="/references/convars" text="Carbon ConVars"/><p></p>
 :::